 Court jewelry was where ostentation and colorful gemstones flourished.
 Crowns, hats, and other head ornaments were encrusted with fine stones, including rubies, sapphires, emeralds, pearls, and diamonds.
 Men wore jewel-encrusted clothes, necklaces, and belts.
 In the late 14th century, women’s hair was held in place with overly jeweled gold hairnets.
 A variety of brooches and badges were worn on dresses with low necklines that were themselves embroidered with silk and hand-sewn with jewels.

 The most widely used type of jewelry was the ring.
-Carrying many different purposes, the ring was also imbued with many meanings.
-Of high symbolic value, a ring could at once be a talisman, a good omen, a sign of a certain level of office, and used as a seal.
+While used for many different purposes, the ring was also imbued with many meanings.
+Of high symbolic value, a ring could be a talisman, a good omen, a sign of a certain level of office, and used as a seal all at once.

-The ancient civilizations of the Indian subcontinent were fascinated by gemstones from as early as history can tell.
+The ancient civilizations of the Indian subcontinent were fascinated by gemstones as evidenced from the earliest records of the period.
 Ancient texts contain references for the use of rubies in ceremony and everyday life.

 Although indigenous Indian cultures had strong jewelry traditions of their own, the most recognized and collectible of all antique Indian jewelry styles was developed by foreign conquerors called the Mughals.